The Polished Pitbull

 A proper bully loves people

 We are a dedicated group of pitbull lovers in the Philadelphia area.
 Our goal is to take temperamentally-sound dogs and find them great homes.
 We teach our dogs basic obedience skills and have a wonderful relationship with Above and Beyond Dogs in New Jersey who fosters several of our dogs and trains them as well.
 We need adopters and the public alike to have a better understanding of pitbull and pitbull mix dogs.
 There is way too much misinformation out there!
 Unscrupulous people are using them as a cash-crop, for illegal dog-fighting and gambling.
 It wasn't always this way.
 Back in the day, Petey of the Little Rascals, a happy pitbull in the neighborhood, is a dog we all (most of us) remember!
 We are NOT a shelter.
 If you are thinking of surrendering your pitbull to a shelter and your dog is a people-loving pitbull, please think twice.
 Every urban shelter in the United States is full of pitbulls; most of them are euthanized due to lack of space.
 Many will ONLY euthanize pitbulls, so please consider this carefully before you take that final step.
-We do not normally take owner surrenders, but we will try to help you re-home your dog, IF it is NEUTERED OR SPAYED.
+For tips on rehoming your dog, please check www.badrap.org.
+We are sorry, but we cannot take owner surrendered dogs.

 Adopting a friend